Job Chapter 20

 “Neither shall his place any more behold him”: The men of his place, as Ben Gersom, those that lived in the same place he did.
 Or he shall not be seen, and known, and acknowledged any more as the master, owner, and proprietor of the house he formerly dwelt in.
 This seems to be taken from Job’s own words in (Job 7:10).
 The above Jewish commentator interprets this verse of Pharaoh and the Egyptians, whom Moses and the Israelites would see no more (Exodus 10:29).

-This was a threat to Job that he would die and not be seen any more of his people.
+This was a threat to Job that he would die and not be seen any more by his people.

 Job 20:10 “His children shall seek to please the poor, and his hands shall restore their goods.”